iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 `ISurfaceProvider` is used to unify all of the various types that can provide surfaces that can be used for downstream consumption (primarily in `Operation`s).
 Every `ISurfaceProvider` is also an `IOperand`.

-The TypeScript wrapper for each `ISurfaceProvider` subclass is expected to have a XXXX() method.
+The TypeScript wrapper for each `ISurfaceProvider` subclass is expected to have a `getSurface()` method.

 ### GenericSurface